 Your child may have Restless Legs Syndrome (RLS)

 This is a movement disorder.
 It causes strange feelings in the legs.
 These come when the legs are at rest, or when your child is lying down ready for sleep.
 These feelings make the child want to move the legs or walk around.
 When they move their legs, they will feel better for a short time.
 But the feelings will come back after a short time.
 These tend to occur in the time before sleep.
 This means RLS can make it hard to get to sleep and stay asleep.
 It can make their sleep worse.
 This can lead to behaviour and learning problems during the day.
 A paediatric sleep specialist can tell if your child has RLS and if so how bad it is.
 They can then arrange to treat it, if your child needs it.

-Your child is most likely suffering from delayed sleep phase syndrome (DSPS).
+Your child is most likely suffering from Delayed Sleep-Wake Phase Disorder (DSWPD)